Quantum computational chemistry: Error mitigation for chemistry

-Recently, a new method of error mitigation has been introduced, which makes use of stabiliser checks on a suitably constructed trial state~\cite{mcardle2018mitigation,bonet2018mitigation}.
+It is also possible to mitigate some errors by using symmetry checks on a suitably constructed ansatz state~\cite{mcardle2018mitigation,bonet2018mitigation}.
 A key concern for the VQE is preserving particle number, as states with electron number far from the true value appear to have a larger energy variance than those with smaller particle number errors~\cite{sawaya2016error}.
-Consequently, some ansatze, such as the UCC, Hamiltonian variational, and certain types of hardware efficient ansatze~\cite{ParticleHole}, construct variational trial states with the same number of electrons and total spin as the Hartree-Fock state.
-As such, we can perform `checks' on quantities which should be conserved, discarding the results if the measured value is not as expected.
+Consequently, we can perform `checks' on quantities which should be conserved (such as number of electrons, or $s_z$ value), discarding the results if the measured value is not as expected.

-The most simple stabiliser measurement checks the total electron number parity.
-This procedure is shown in Fig.~\ref{parityCheck}, and enables the detection of any error which changes the electron number parity by one.
-Further checks can be performed on the electron spin parities, and on the total number of electrons in the molecule~\cite{mcardle2018mitigation}.
-Ref.~\cite{bonet2018mitigation} derived a method of performing these stabiliser checks efficiently for qubit arrays with limited connectivity, as well as ways to increase the number of errors detected by introducing additional symmetries.

-This method of error mitigation can easily be combined with some of the other techniques mentioned above, such as the extrapolation method of error mitigation.
-Combining the extrapolation and stabiliser methods was shown to be considerably more effective than either method in isolation~\cite{mcardle2018mitigation}.
+This can be achieved in a number of ways: by using stabiliser checks with additional ancilla qubits~\cite{mcardle2018mitigation,bonet2018mitigation}, by taking additional measurements and performing post-processing~\cite{bonet2018mitigation} (this has been experimentally demonstrated in superconducting qubits~\cite{sagastizabal2019symmetry}), by enforcing physically derived constraints on the form of the measured 1 and 2-RDMs (known as the $n$-representability constraints)~\cite{rubin2018nrep}, or by using the low-rank + orbital rotations measurement technique of \textcite{huggins2019efficientmeasurements} (discussed in Sec.~\ref{Subsubsec:Measurement}).
+The latter method appears to be the most powerful of these, requiring a modest additional circuit depth, limited connectivity, and enabling effective post-selection on the electron number and $s_z$ value, rather than just the parities of these quantities.
+These methods of error mitigation can be combined with some of the other techniques discussed above, such as extrapolation.

+A related extension of the quantum subspace expansion was developed by \textcite{mcclean2019decoding}, who effectively engineered additional symmetries in the system using an error correcting code.
+By post-processing measurements from multiple iterations, they could detect some errors, or effectively realise a limited form of error correction.
+In order to maintain a polynomial cost for the procedure, the authors introduced a stochastic sampling scheme for the code stabilisers.

+The choice of fermion-to-qubit mapping can also introduce additional symmetries.
+For example, both the generalised Bravyi-Kitaev superfast transform~\cite{setia2018superfast}, and the majorana loop stabiliser code~\cite{jiang2018majorana} (discussed in Sec.~\ref{Subsubsec:OtherEncodings}) introduce additional qubits, whose values are constrained by the mappings.
+By performing suitable stabiliser checks on these qubits, single qubit errors can be detected and corrected.